 Every day, you ask a lot about your vehicle.
-During each commute from Brockton to Taunton, your vehicle is working hard to keep you safe while delivering top-notch performance.
+During each commute from Brockton to Hanover, your vehicle is working hard to keep you safe while delivering top-notch performance.
 In order to get the job done, all the parts of your vehicle must work together cohesively.
 While your brakes and tires are critical, your vehicle has a number of essential fluids that are often overlooked.
 If you’re ready to take your car care to the next level, our team can help you learn how to check essential fluids in your car, when to check car fluids, and so much more!
 Review our service tips to learn how to check the fluids in your car with our automotive experts.

 Apart from gasoline, engine oil is the most important fluid within your vehicle.
 Engine oil is tasked with lubricating all the moving parts within the engine.
 This prevents excess friction and heat, which can damage the components of your engine.
 While hugely important, learning how to check the fluids in your car is fairly simple, especially when it comes to your oil.